tari-project/rfcs/src/RFC-0313_VNRegistration.md

 The `validator_node_mr` needs to be recalculated at every `EpochSize` blocks to account for departing and arriving nodes.
 The `validator_node_mr` MUST remain unchanged for blocks between epochs, that is, blocks that are not multiples of `EpochSize`.

-> A validator generates a [Merkle proof] that proves its `VN_Shard_Key` is included in the validator set for any given epoch.
-This proof is provided in [Quorum Certificate]s.
+> A validator generates a Merkle proof that proves its `VN_Shard_Key` is included in the validator set for any given epoch.
+This proof is provided in layer 2 Quorum Certificates.

 The `validator_node_mr` is calculated for each block as follows:
 1. if the current block height is a multiple of `EpochSize`